hrafnkels/hrafnkels.github.io/editor/README.md

 # eCardCanvas
-An HTML5 Canvas eCard Creator/Editor.
+An HTML5 Canvas eCard Creator/Editor (forked from atashbahar.github.io).

 ## What is eCardCanvas
 This is a standalone editor written in HTML, JavaScript and CSS that allows you to create eCards from scratch.